SPARC's Annual Fund Gives Opportunities and Access to Youth

 In addition to offsetting the cost of SPARC's excellent classes and camps, SPARC uses charitable gifts to provide financial aid and outreach programs to young people throughout our community.
 Most young people benefiting from our outreach programs would otherwise never have the opportunity to access something like SPARC and the invaluable life skills that we provide.
 Our donors make the difference in the lives of the students we serve.

-Tuition covers just 32% of the cost of delivering SPARC's full range of programs.
+Tuition makes up just 48% of SPARC's budget.
 Will you please make a tax-deductible gift online today?

 |Enroll for a Summer of Fun with SPARC!